 Hazrat Nizamuddin was furious and cursed the ruler and the fort, even though the labourers devised a way to work on the fort during the day and the stepwell at night.
 The curse seems to have worked – after 15 years the fort was abandoned and left to ruin.

-Today, despite its massive size and impressive remaining structures, Tuglaqabad Fort is largely ignored with very few visitors.
+Today, despite its massive size and impressive remaining structures, Tughlaqabad Fort is largely ignored with very few visitors.
 Hazrat Nizamuddin Dargah however, has become a major pilgrimage site and sees hundreds if not thousands of visitors each day.
 Even the baoli gets its fair share of daily visitors.
 Because the Sufi saint oversaw the construction of the stepwell himself, the water is considered sacred.

 Interior of the marble tombs and pillars of Chausath Khamba, one of the most beautiful off the beaten path sites in Delhi